 The Council sought six local people to engage with the public and sit on an Advisory Panel for the Council’s 2015 Representation Review.
-Written expressions of interest had to be by 5pm on Friday, 13 February 2015.
+Written expressions of interest closed at 5pm on Friday, 13 February 2015.
 See this document for more details about the review, the review process and what is expected from panel members.

 Rating Policy for Maori Freehold Land